Jill Sobule: 2010s–2020s

 On Sobule's next record Dottie's Charms in 2014, she put music to lyrics of her friends and favorite authors, including David Hajdu, Jonathan Lethem, Vendela Vida, and Lucy Sante, with each song relating to individual charms on an antique charm bracelet she had been given.

-In 2018, Sobule again used crowdfunding to assist with the production of her next and final album, Nostalgia Kills.
+In 2018, Sobule again used crowdfunding to assist with the production of her final album, Nostalgia Kills.
 Rolling Stone listed the first single from the album, "Island of Lost Things", among the 10 best new country and Americana songs.

 Sobule's semi-autobiographical musical "Fuck 7th Grade" opened at the Wild Project theater in New York in October 2022 and had several runs there.
 It was nominated for a 2023 Drama Desk Award for Outstanding Musical.
 A New York Times review said the show was "for the nerds who grew up to be the cool people."

 From 2020, Sobule acted as musician-in-residence at the Bayard Rustin Center for Social Justice, an LGBTQIA community center.